Quantum Leap (2022 TV series): Development

 In September 2021, Scott Bakula, who played main character Sam Beckett in the series, hinted that a reboot of the show was being considered, with creator Donald P. Bellisario returning in some capacity.
-A pilot episode was ordered by NBC the following January with plans for writers Steven Lilien and Bryan Wynbrandt to act as showrunners with executive producer Martin Gero and with original series producer and writer Deborah Pratt.
+A pilot episode was ordered by NBC the following January with plans for writers Steven Lilien and Bryan Wynbrandt to act as showrunners with executive producer Martin Gero and with original producer and writer Deborah Pratt.
 Helen Shaver was hired to direct the pilot episode and to serve as an executive producer as well.
-NBC ordered the sixth season in May after reviewing the test pilot for the new season.
+NBC ordered the revival with a full season pickup in May after viewing the test pilot.

 After it received a full season order, Aadrita Mukerji and Dean Georgaris joined as additional executive producers, and Gero took over as showrunner while Lilien and Wynbrandt stayed with the series as executive producers.
 A new pilot was directed by Thor Freudenthal and written by Lilien and Wynbrandt, with the original pilot being scheduled to air later in the season.
-The decision not to launch the revival with the original pilot was made in order to provide a better introduction in the season, and it was rescheduled as the sixth episode with some reshoots added for context.
+The decision not to launch the revival with the original premiere episode of the season was made in order to provide a better introduction in the series, and it was rescheduled as the sixth episode with some reshoots added for context.

 In September 2022, Bakula confirmed that he had been asked by producers to reprise his role as Sam Beckett in the revival but had ultimately decided to not be involved with the new series, saying in a statement on Instagram, "As the show has always been near and dear to my heart, it was a very difficult decision to pass on the project".

 After the first three episodes had aired, NBC ordered six additional episodes for the first season, bringing its total to 18 episodes.
-On December 12, 2022, NBC renewed the series for a second season. initially consisting of 13 episodes, with a possibility of more, and going into production immediately after the first season with no break.
+On December 12, 2022, NBC renewed the series for a second season consisting of 13 episodes, which premiered on October 4, 2023.
+The first 8 episodes of the second season went into production immediately after the first season wrapped, with no break in between because of the impending strikes.
+The final 5 episodes of the second season began filming on November 27, 2023, once the strikes had ended and there was time for pre-production.
+On April 5, 2024, NBC canceled the series after two seasons.

 Casting

 Raymond Lee was the first actor cast in the show, taking the lead role as Dr. Ben Song in March 2022.
 Shortly afterwards, the cast was filled out with Ernie Hudson, Nanrisa Lee, Mason Alexander Park, and Caitlin Bassett, making her television debut.
 After being ordered to series, Georgina Reilly joined the cast in a recurring role.

+In Season 2, two new series regulars were added: Eliza Taylor (The 100) and Peter Gadiot (Yellowjackets).

 Marketing and release

-Quantum Leap (2022) Season 1 premiered on September 19, 2022.
-The show is available to stream on Peacock and NBC website and NBC app and On-Demand on Comcast/Xfinity System for free with ads.
+Quantum Leap premiered on September 19, 2022.
+The show is available to stream on Peacock, the NBC website, the NBC app, and via On-Demand on Comcast/Xfinity Systems for free with ads.